AutohomeCorp/dbtree/README-EN.md

 ```
 db-config.json is a json map content, the key must be as same as database name(db_name).
 You can use split_table_rules to specify the
 table split pattern, the example means using rule to represent all rule_% tables.

+* mybatis.base.folder

+the store folder for mybatis generated code file

+* mybatis.mysql.connector

+the location of mysql jdbc jar. you can copy dbtree/connector/mysql-connector-java-5.1.36.jar to your own folder.

+* mybatis.sqlserver.connector

+the location of sqlserver jdbc jar. you can copy dbtree/connector/sqljdbc42.jar to your own folder

 ## Debug